Types and Operations

 For each type (technically class), there is a special function, who's name matches the name of the type (class), called a constructor.

 Constructors construct an object of that type (class).
-They may also take in inputs to inform that construction.
+They may also take in arguments to inform that construction.

 So int(5.6)